efournier92/TaskTracker/README.md

   - The button is only displayed if the task has already been saved the the database.
     - It is not displayed if the task has never been saved.
   - Upon successful deletion, the user is redirected back to the `Home` route.

+### [X] TK-00012 > Front End > Add Material Styling

+#### Story

+- As a developer, I want to add a Material UI library to the front end, so that users can enjoy a more stylish experience.

+#### Acceptance Criteria

+- Material UI components are consumable from the React application.
+- Styles for all existing components have been enhanced using Material components.